 Selecting insurance coverage through the Small Business Health Options Program (SHOP) Marketplace

-Starting October 1, 2013, businesses with up to 50 employees can purchase coverage through health insurance Marketplaces.
-Beginning in 2016, the Marketplaces will be open to employers with up to 100 employees.
-As a business owner, you can log on to one of the Marketplaces, compare the plans for cost and benefits, and assign one to your employees.
-Your employees must then sign on to the same Marketplace and enroll in the product you selected.
+Since Oct.
+1, 2013, businesses with up to 50 employees can purchase coverage through health insurance marketplaces.
+Since 2016, the marketplaces are open to employers with up to 100 employees.
+As a business owner, you can log on to one of the marketplaces, compare the plans for cost and benefits, and assign one to your employees.
+Your employees must then sign on to the same marketplace and enroll in the product you selected.

-In Pennsylvania, employers with less than 50 full-time equivalent employees may select one qualified health plan to offer their employees through the Small Business Health Options Program (SHOP) Marketplace with coverage beginning in 2014.
-Small business employees will be able to choose from the full range of plans in the Marketplace with coverage beginning in 2015.
+In Pennsylvania, employers with less than 50 full-time equivalent employees may select one qualified health plan to offer their employees through the Small Business Health Options Program (SHOP) Marketplace with coverage beginning in Jan.
+1 of the following year.
+Small-business employees will be able to choose from the full range of plans in the marketplace with coverage beginning on Jan.
+1 of the following year.
 An employer is "qualified" to participate in the Marketplace if, in addition to size, the employer elects to make all of its full-time employees eligible for one or more qualified health plans.